Skip to main content

 Quantitative Force Measurement

-The Splayometer delivers a precise, reproducible numerical force reading in pounds or Newtons — the same standard used for grip and pinch assessment.
+The Splayometer delivers a precise, reproducible numerical force reading in pounds or kilograms — the same standards used for grip and pinch assessment.

 The Result